sshashi7/MCP-Connector-Kit/README.md

 # Copilot Studio · MCP Connector Kit

-Make any REST API callable by a Copilot Studio agent — in minutes, not days.
+Turn any REST API into an MCP tool your Copilot Studio agent can reason over — in minutes, not days.

 Configure your API, define your tools, pick an auth pattern, and the wizard generates your MCP server files, walks you through deploying to Azure App Service,